Every mastermind group must have rules and guidelines for participation and behavior. Without them, your group will flounder and ultimately fail.

 Here’s a nine-point checklist of what to include in your mastermind group rules:

-- Connection – Mastermind groups can yield networking opportunities, but they are organic rather than structured.
+Connection – Mastermind groups can yield networking opportunities, but they are organic rather than structured.
 Most mastermind groups have rules about members marketing to each other.
-Member want to feel safe in the group, not the recipient of an onslaught of marketing messages.
+Members want to feel safe in the group, not the recipient of an onslaught of marketing messages.

 Having clear, well-written rules and guidelines for your mastermind group puts the group on the right track to success.
 Once you’ve written all the rules, discuss them with your group.
 If necessary, have everyone sign them so there’s more commitment to live by the rules of the group.

 Learn the steps to starting a mastermind group with my free video tutorial.

 Class Sign Up